-Kristina Ishmael is senior project manager of the Learning Technologies Project in New America's Education Policy program.
+Kristina Ishmael is senior project manager of the Teaching, Learning, and Tech program in New America's Education Policy program.

 Ishmael is an educator, learner, thought leader, advocate, and agent of change.
 After her work in the classroom and at the state department of education, she found herself in the nation’s capital working on education policy around instructional materials in the perfect culmination of her commitment to removing roadblocks for student access to resources and providing professional learning for educators.